holub008/birkielo/offline/scraper/README.md

 # About
 Scraping, processing, and formatting ski results with requests, BeautifulSoup, and pandas.

+Note this is my first project with pandas, coming from R DataFrames; I will likely be doing things suboptimally or with ugly code.

 ## Installation
 Install depedencies using pipenv:
 ```sh